dasmikko/facepunchdroid/README.md

 It's only needed until I fix the way I add the custom stylesheet.

 ## Changelog
+    1.4.3
+    - Removed ads
+    - Added donations iap

+    1.4.2
+    - Fix: Removed "Top" link from footer
+    - Added: There a now a banner ad at the bottom of the app, if you want to remove this, you can buy the ad-free version of the app
+    - Removed: Donation button

     1.4.1
     - Quick fix for page pinning not working as intended.

-    1.4.0
-    - Minor UI changes to image viewer
-    - Added progressbar to Image viewer
-    - Added open in broser menu item (Also for image viewer)
-    - Added share menu item (Also for image viewer)
-    - Fix imgur albums now showing correctly in quotes
-    - NEW!!
-Total rework of the styling system, it's 100% more consistent and faster.
-    - New loading style
-    - You can now set custom startpage

 [Full changelog here](https://github.com/dasmikko/facepunchdroid/blob/master/changelog.md)